Blog

 The World Health Organization (WHO) says that if your CD4 cell count is less than 200 or if you’re in stage 3 or 4 of HIV (in adults and teenagers), they call it advanced HIV disease (AHD).
 Also, all kids under 5 with HIV are considered to have advanced HIV disease.

-How Does HIV Transmission Amount to a Crime?
+How Does HIV Transmission Amount to a Crime in Texas?

 The risk of HIV transmission can be very dangerous and even lead to death; intentionally spreading the virus is seen as almost like trying to harm someone on purpose.